Multimodal Language Models See Better When They Look Shallower: Introduction

-Motivated by these insights, we propose a minimalist fusion strategy that integrates features from shallow, middle, and deep layers.
-Our design employs only a single linear layer, incurring minimal computational overhead while substantially improving visual representations.
-This simple yet effective approach demonstrates that lightweight fusion strategies can systematically unlock performance gains, offering a principled alternative to ad-hoc layer selection in future MLLM research.
-Although previous studies~\cite{yao2024dense,hong2024cogagent,chu2024mobilevlmv2fasterstronger,cao2024mmfuser} have explored hierarchical feature fusion or LLM-aligned feature selection, they often rely on empirical heuristics without a dedicated analysis of the intrinsic layer properties themselves.
-In contrast, our work is the first to systematically analyze information variation across ViT layers and how it aligns with LLMs under controlled experimental setups.
+Motivated by these insights, we propose a simple yet effective fusion strategy that combines visual features from shallow, middle, and deep layers.
+Our method uses a single linear projection layer, keeping computational overhead minimal while achieving substantial performance gains.
+This minimalist approach offers a principled alternative to existing ad-hoc layer selection and fusion methods.
+Unlike prior works~\cite{yao2024dense, hong2024cogagent, cao2024mmfuser} that explore hierarchical feature fusion or LLM-aligned selection heuristically, our study provides the first systematic analysis of layer-wise information variation within ViTs, grounded in both intrinsic representation structure and downstream performance.
+Our key contributions are summarized as follows: